Booroola Merino: History

-The Booroola Merino was started by Jack and Dick Seears of Booroola, Cooma using ewes from their Egelabra flock that gave multiple-births.
-The Seears gave the CSIRO a quintuplet ram in 1958, another in 1959 and a sextuplet ewe in 1960.
-In 1958, the CSIRO purchased 12 ewes (triplets or quadruplets) and a ewe who had given birth to triplets.
-When the Booroola flock was dispersed in 1965, the CSIRO purchased 91 mixed-age multiple-born ewes and moved their Booroola flock from Deniliquin to Armidale.
+The Booroola Merino was started in Australia in the 1940s, by Jack and Dick Seears of "Booroola", a sheep station near the town of Cooma in the southeast of the state of New South Wales 300 km south-southwest of Sydney, using ewes from their Egelabra flock that frequently had multiple-births.
+The Seears family gave a quintuplet ram to the Australian federal governmental scientific research agency CSIRO in 1958, another in 1959 and a sextuplet ewe in 1960.
+In 1958, the CSIRO purchased 12 ewes (triplets or quadruplets) and a ewe that had given birth to triplets.
+When the Booroola flock was dispersed in 1965, the CSIRO purchased 91 mixed-age multiple-born ewes and moved their Booroola flock from the Deniliquin district 400 km west-northwest of Cooma in central-southern New South Wales to the Armidale district 400 km north of Sydney in the northeast of the state.